ahmedcs/T-RACKs/README.md

 Any USE or Modification to the (source code, scripts, .., etc) included in this repository has to cite the following PAPERS:

+1- Ahmed M. Abdelmoniem and Brahim Bensaou, “Curbing Timeouts for TCP- Incast in Data Centers via A Cross-Layer Faster Recovery Mechanism, in Proceedings of IEEE INFOCOM 2018, Honolulu, HI, USA, Apr-2018.
-1- Ahmed M Abdelmoniem, Brahim Bensaou, "End-host Timely TCP Loss Recovery via ACK Retransmission in Data Centres", Technical Report, HKUST-CS17-02, Hong Kong, 2017.
+2- Ahmed M Abdelmoniem, Brahim Bensaou, "End-host Timely TCP Loss Recovery via ACK Retransmission in Data Centres", Technical Report, HKUST-CS17-02, Hong Kong, 2017.

 **Notice, the COPYRIGHT and/or Author Information notice at the header of the (source, header and script) files can not be removed or modified.**

 # Published Paper
-To understand the framework and proposed solution, please read the technical report \[[T-RACKs Tech-Repo PDF](download/TRACKs-Report.pdf)\]
+To understand the framework and proposed solution, please read the paper \[[T-RACKs INFOCOM paper PDF](download/TRACKs-Paper.pdf)\] and technical report \[[T-RACKs Tech-Repo PDF](download/TRACKs-Report.pdf)\]